kecabojan/cloudwatch-metrics-buffer/README.md

 # cloudwatch-metrics-buffer

-Wrapper for publishing buffered metrics to Cloudwatch
+This is a wrapper for publishing metrics to Cloudwatch.
+It will buffer metrics first, then send them in batches.